fixthetracking/Bitcoin-Cash-FAQ/Draft Questions/Privacy/How does CashFusion work.md

 [CashFusion](https://cashfusion.org/) is a privacy-enhancing feature for Bitcoin transactions that combines two key ideas.
-The first idea involves enabling trustless, private, multi-input coinjoins with blame capabilities through a commitment-based multiparty computation scheme.
+The first idea involves enabling trustless, private, multi-input CoinJoins with blame capabilities through a commitment-based multiparty computation scheme.
 The second idea eliminates the equal-amount concept and focuses on increasing privacy by using a large number of inputs and outputs.

 The primary goal of CashFusion is to make it computationally impractical to iterate through all possible partitions of inputs and outputs in a transaction.
 This is achieved by significantly increasing the numbers of inputs and outputs.
 The mathematical analysis involves Stirling numbers of the second kind, which determine the number of ways to partition a set of n objects into k non-empty subsets.